 The wine group, whose lineup includes such premium Australian brands as Penfolds, Rosemount and Lindemans, stunned the market on January 21 when it cut its earnings guidance for the year to next June by 14 percent.

-In Australia, Southcorp and other wine producers have been engaged in promotional discounting in recent months under pressure from big retailers such as Coles Myer and Woolworths, which both have extensive liquor chains.
+Southcorp and other producers have been engaged in promotional discounting in recent months under pressure from big retailers such as Coles Myer and Woolworths, who both have extensive liquor chains.

 Lambert had come in for criticism over Southcorp's willingness to discount its premium brands.

 Lambert was running the privately held premium winemaker Rosemount Estates when it was acquired by Southcorp in 2001 in A$1.4 billion merger.
 He moved into the CEO role at Southcorp as a consequence of that deal.

 Finn said Lambert had led the company successfully through the integration with Rosemount, transforming Southcorp from a diversified industrial business into a "leading international premium wine company".

 Different skills needed